CaptainGouzMoew/Booking.com-Crawler/README.md

 Email: dongthanhduong0312@gmail.com

 Tips
-scrape a city might take quite a while, you're better take a nap before taking the result
+Scraping a city might take some time.
+You’re better off taking a nap while it works its magic and returns the results!